|

 conductive losses are comparable; (5) A steady-state could only be maintained if

-the heating rate E_H matches exactly the radiative loss rate in hydrostatic
+the heating rate EH matches exactly the radiative loss rate in hydrostatic

 equilibrium, requiring a heat deposition length {lambda}_H of the half